almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 ## Deserters (501st)

-These Deserters were formerly part of the Hentergrey 501st company.
+These Deserters were formerly part of the Hentergrey 501st Company.
 They are all human, and come from the city of Walla, far to the east on the north-western shores of the World Center.
 They worked as guards and jailors for the Blood Fangs, a mysterious special forces unit that allegedly creates Spectres for the Hentergrey army.

 - **Perron Sebasté:** Leader of the band.
 - **Cléon Evand:** A scout, hunter and naturalist, has a keen interest in learning about the world around them.